CillianMyles/dev-config/README.md

-# ubuntu-setup
+# Ubuntu Config
-Configuring Ubuntu desktop environment.
+Configuring Ubuntu 14.04 LTS desktop environment for development/general use.

+Though this is not the case yet, the aim is that these will be automate-able scripts.